Topological multi-mode waveguide QED: Mode Selectivity via non-local couplings

-Finally, let us note that one can make the quantum emitters interact selectively with one of the resonant channels~\cite{SupMatDirectional}.
-The key idea is to couple the emitter with more than a single cavity mode, as it can be achieved with giant atoms~\cite{kockum18a,Gonzalez-Tudela2019b,FriskKockum2021,Kannan2020,Wang2021a}.
+Finally, let us show how to make the emitters interact selectively with one of the resonant channels~\cite{SupMatDirectional}.
+The key idea is to couple the emitter with more than a single lattice site, as it can be done with giant atoms~\cite{kockum18a,Gonzalez-Tudela2019b,FriskKockum2021,Kannan2020,Wang2021a}.
 Let us illustrate it in the simplest case where we want to cancel only one resonant momenta.
 This requires that the emitter couples to two adjacent cavities with the same strength, and relative phase $e^{i\varphi}$ i.e. $g_{(0,y)}=g$ and $g_{(0,y+1)}=ge^{i\varphi}$.
 In that case, the $\kk$-dependent light-matter coupling reads